FrozenNode/Laravel-Administrator/docs/model-configuration.md

 Global custom actions are buttons that can be pressed at any time on a model's page.
 In most ways, this works just like regular custom actions.
 However, instead of the model being passed into the `action` callback function, the query builder is passed in with all the filters already applied (except for the limit/offset).

 > For a detailed description of custom actions, see the **[actions docs](/docs/actions)**

+<a name="form-request-option"></a>
+### Form Request Option

+	/**
+	 * The form request to use for validation of the form, based on the Laravel form request class *
+	 * @type string
+	 */
+    'form_request' => 'FormRequestPath',

+The `form request` option lets you define a custom [form request](http://laravel.com/docs/validation#form-request-validation) to validate the editable fields on save.
+The Form Request object must contain a rules array to validate.
+This field is optional by default.

 <a name="validation-rules"></a>
 ### Validation Rules